Fit aftermarket alloy wheels to a C4 or C4P / C4GP and not have bad vibration as 65mph??

 If rotor run out problems are not eliminated at the early onset of vibration or judder, they will become more permanent and worse and will eventually damage the rotor causing its replacement to be necessary to resolve the problem.

 The ways to eliminate judder are as follows.
-First of all check that the rotor was installed and was running true with a dial gauge, which should be done by your local mechanic.
+First of all check that the disc was installed and was running true with a dial gauge, which should be done by your local mechanic.

 Vibration or judders at low speeds are always associated with rotor run out.
 Vibrations or judder at high speeds (70 - 100 mph) are what we call hot judder and are normally associated with over heating of the brake disc.